uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Customers might need to pay taxes on any tips they have received.
 For more information about paying taxes on tips, refer to [Tips at work (GOV.UK)](https://www.gov.uk/tips-at-work).

-Customers can use their software to submit information about tips they have received through their employment.
+Customers can use their software to submit information about tips they have received through their employment at any time during the tax year.
 The software can use the following endpoints to enable customers to:

 * [Create and Amend Non-PAYE Employment Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-employments-income-api/2.0/oas/page#tag/Non-PAYE-Employment-Income/paths/~1individuals~1employments-income~1non-paye~1%7Bnino%7D~1%7BtaxYear%7D/put)
 * [Retrieve Non-PAYE Employment Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-employments-income-api/2.0/oas/page#tag/Non-PAYE-Employment-Income/paths/~1individuals~1employments-income~1non-paye~1%7Bnino%7D~1%7BtaxYear%7D/get)
 * [Delete Non-PAYE Employment Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-employments-income-api/2.0/oas/page#tag/Non-PAYE-Employment-Income/paths/~1individuals~1employments-income~1non-paye~1%7Bnino%7D~1%7BtaxYear%7D/delete)

-### Dividends Income
+### Dividends income

 Customers might get a dividend if they own shares in a company.
 They must pay tax on dividend income if it is above their personal allowance.
 For more information, refer to [Tax on dividends (GOV.UK)](https://www.gov.uk/tax-on-dividends).

-Customers can use their software to submit different types of dividend income.
+Customers can use their software to submit different types of dividend income at any time during the tax year.
 This includes UK dividend income, foreign dividend income, stock dividend income, redeemable shares income, bonus securities, dividend income received while outside the UK and close company loans written off.

 The software can use the following endpoints to enable customers to: